S-Aksa/Prime-Number-Checker/README.md

 ## How to Run
 Run prime_checker.py in any Python IDE or terminal.
 ## Example Output
 Enter a number: 7
-7 is a prime number.
+7 is a prime number